Syslogine-Aegis/Docs/security/ssh/post-quatum/setup/new.md

 ## Quantum-Safe SSH Setup Guide

-Welcome to our comprehensive guide on setting up quantum-safe SSH for secure communication.
+Welcome to our guide on setting up quantum-safe SSH for secure communication.
 This guide is tailored for both client and server-side configurations, ensuring robust quantum-safe encryption.

 ### Client Side Setup (Ubuntu)